 Mr. Broad said, we really don't have a policy in place, and we have to develop one for temporary hire to permanent; this is problematic.
 A company can show up here and say because of the nature of our business, we have temporary employees.
 We would like to train the temporary employees and hire them as permanent employees, but some of the temporary employees have been there for years.
 If this is happening in your company, this could be viewed as a negative social consequence in the workplace.
-This feels to us like we are using the ETP training funds for temporary employment.
-Our funding isn't meant for temporary employment.
-The temporary employees are holding on to the possibility that they will become an actual employee of the company, and then the company comes in to ETP and collects the employment training dollars.
+This feels to us like we are using the ETP training funds for temporary employees are holding on to the possibility that they will become an actual employee of the company, and then the company comes in to ETP and collects the employment training dollars.